Login

 Baseband processor SiTel SC

-A baseband processor (also known as baseband radio processor, BP, or BBP) is a device (a chip or part of a chip) in a network interface controller that manages all the radio functions (all functions that require an antenna); however, this term is generally not used in reference to Wi-Fi and Bluetooth radios.
-A baseband processor typically uses its own RAM and firmware.
-Baseband processors are typically fabricated using CMOS (complementary metal&#;oxide&#;semiconductor) or RF CMOS technology,[1] and are widely used in radio-frequency (RF) and wireless communications.[2]
+A baseband processor (also known as baseband radio processor, BP, or BBP) is a chip or component within a network interface controller responsible for managing all radio functionalities.
+This term generally excludes references to Wi-Fi and Bluetooth radios.
+Typically, a baseband processor comprises its own RAM and firmware, utilizing CMOS (complementary metal-oxide-semiconductor) or RF CMOS technology, and it is predominantly applied in radio-frequency (RF) and wireless communications.

 Overview

-Baseband processors typically run a real-time operating system (RTOS) as their firmware, such as ENEA's OSE, Nucleus RTOS (iPhone 3G/3GS/iPad), ThreadX (iPhone 4), and VRTX.
-There are more than a few significant manufacturers of baseband processors, including Broadcom, Icera, Intel Mobile Communications (former Infineon wireless division), MediaTek, Qualcomm, Spreadtrum, and ST-Ericsson.
+Baseband processors usually operate under a real-time operating system (RTOS) as their firmware, with options such as ENEA's OSE, Nucleus RTOS (for iPhone 3G/3GS/iPad), ThreadX (for iPhone 4), and VRTX.
+Notable manufacturers of baseband processors include Broadcom, Icera, Intel Mobile Communications (formerly Infineon wireless division), MediaTek, Qualcomm, Spreadtrum, and ST-Ericsson.

-The rationale of separating the baseband processor from the main processor (known as the AP or application processor) is threefold:
+The rationale behind separating the baseband processor from the main processor (referred to as the AP or application processor) includes:

 Radio performance

-Radio control functions (signal modulation, encoding, radio frequency shifting, etc.) are highly timing-dependent, and require a real-time operating system.
+The functions involved in radio control (signal modulation, encoding, radio frequency shifting, etc.) are highly dependent on timing and necessitate a real-time operating system.

 Radio reliability

-Some authorities (e.g. the U.S. Federal Communications Commission (FCC)) require that the entire software stack running on a device which communicates with the mobile telephony network must be certified.
-Separating the BP into a different component allows reusing a stack without having to recertify the full AP.
+Specific authorities, such as the U.S. Federal Communications Commission (FCC), mandate that the entire software structure running on devices interfacing with mobile telephony networks must be certified.
+Separating the BP allows for the reuse of a stack without necessitating recertification of the complete AP.

 Security concerns

-Since the software which runs on baseband processors is usually proprietary, it is impossible to perform an independent code audit.
-By reverse engineering some of the baseband chips, researchers have found security vulnerabilities that could be used to access and modify data on the remotely.[3][4]
-In March , makers of the free Android derivative Replicant announced they had found a backdoor in the baseband software of Samsung Galaxy phones that allows remote access to the user data stored on the .[5]
+Given that the software operating on baseband processors is often proprietary, conducting an independent code audit is generally unfeasible.
+Researchers have identified security vulnerabilities through reverse engineering of some baseband chips, which can potentially be exploited to access and modify data remotely.
+For example, developers of the open-source Android variant, Replicant, discovered a backdoor in the baseband software of Samsung Galaxy devices that permits remote access to stored user data.

 See also